-The results of this study provide the Yap State Department of Education and the Federated States of Micronesia National Department of Education with information regarding the strengths of the Yap EMIS and the weaknesses that may benefit from immediate and focused improvement efforts.
-As noted, REL Pacific is also conducting studies on the EMISs in Chuuk, Kosrae, and Pohnpei and will publish the findings in separate reports along with a summary report that synthesizes the findings for all states.
+The results of this study provide the Chuuk State Department of Education and the Federated States of Micronesia National Department of Education with information regarding the strengths of the Chuuk EMIS and the weaknesses that may benefit from immediate and focused improvement efforts.
+As noted, REL Pacific is also conducting studies on Data specialists rated the serviceability aspect and the accessibility of data to stakeholders aspect as emerging the EMISs in Kosrae, Pohnpei, and Yap and will publish the findings in separate reports along with a summary report that synthesizes the findings for all states.
 These companion reports are intended to allow for further comparison of strengths, areas for improvement, and possible next steps that might be applied consistently across states.